devraza/aweful/README.md

 > Please keep in mind that all of these are optional for the configuration to load, but necessary if you want some functionality (for example, `scrot` is required for screenshots)

-> A working `.Xresources` with colour configuration and appropriately placed is also essential.
+> An appropriately placed `.Xresources` with colour configuration is also essential.

 #### Fonts